-Agenda Item Action by Whom Date

-4 PERFORMANCE

-4.i Performance Committee Chair's report

-Received: The Chair's report setting out significant issues of interest for the Board.

-·

-and would return to this topic at the next meeting.
-Discussion: i.
-JW asked whether areas had asked for too great a level of investment rather than having under spent against plan.
-TG advised that this may be an issue of phasing for example the research and development team were not yet recruiting principal investigators and it would likely be these sorts of issues that had affected spend.
-Noted: The Board noted the Performance Committee Chair's report.

-1 ii -

-4.ii Papworth Integrated Performance Report (PIPR) Page 1994: The PIPP report for Month 6 (Sontember 2022) from the -

-Received: The PIPR report for Month 6 (September 2023) from the Executive Directors (EDs).
+Agenda Item Action by Whom Date 4 PERFORMANCE 4.i Performance Committee Chair's report Received: The Chair's report setting out significant issues of interest for the Board.
+Reported: By GR that the Committee had considered the following key issues: A deep dive into productivity.
+It would turn its attention to the financial position of the Trust at its next meeting.
+The improving signs in relation to our resource optimisation and productivity, but these were being offset by the impact of industrial action.
+The committee wanted assurance that what we were seeing were real improvements in our processes so that we would see benefits delivered once industrial action was concluded.
+In terms of areas of concern the Trust was already undertaking deep dives in relation to RSSC and Referral To Treatment times and our cancer targets, and were due to receive reports on those areas next month.
+The flow improvement programme was central to delivery, and we were re-initiating that but were concerned that we may face initiative overload.
+The committee were assured that much of this programme was bringing together disparate initiatives that were already undertway within the trust and this was good for our staff and patients.
+In positive news, despite the low occupancy in critical care we were still managing to maintain our theatre throughput and that had been delivered by optimising our bed capacity and managing the theatre capacity and flow more effectively.
+The STA productivity work was going well but there was a concern on sustainability if cultural issues were not addressed.
+We noted the recovery on capital expenditure in relation to our financial position and would hit planned levels by the end of the year.
+We were flowing as this had been underspent and would return to this topic at the next meeting.
+We noted the traces fund asked for too great a level of investment rather than having under spent against plan.
+TG advised that this may be an issue of phasing for example the research and development team were not yet recruiting principal investigators and it would likely be these sorts of issues that h Noted: The Board noted the Performance Committee Chair's report.
+4 :: 4.ii Papworth Integrated Performance Report (PIPR) Paceived: The PIPP report for Month 6 (September 2023) from the Received: The PIPR report for Month 6 (September 2023) from the Executive Directors (EDs).
 This report had been considered at the Performance Committee and the Safe and Caring domains were